- Business Studies

 Students who have been well trained in sociology know how to think critically about human social life, and how to ask important research questions.
 They know how to design good social research projects, carefully collect and analyse empirical data, and formulate and present their research findings.
 Most generally, they have learned how to think, evaluate, and communicate clearly, creatively, and effectively.

 In RR6 you will undertake two years of study, at the end of which you will sit three exams each weighted at one third of the course.
 You will study family, education, beliefs and crime and deviance.
 The ability to be able to write well using analysis and evaluation are ideal, you should enjoy popular culture, trends and current affairs.
 The department is committed to getting all our students the highest grades in order to allow you greater choice in your future, it is our aim that students and teachers work collaboratively to prepare for exams and achieve.
-It is testimony to the subject that several graduates of 2015 have applied to study sociology in third level.
+It is testimony to the subject that several graduates of the last few years have applied to study sociology in third level.
 We hope to continue to foster this passion in the subject .

 Head of Department